strongloop/strong-deploy/README.md

   -v,--version       Print version and exit.
   -c,--config CFG    Deploy a specified configuration.
                      (default: default)
-  -r,--redeploy      Redeploy branch, even if has been deployed before.

 Arguments:
   URL       The URL of the StrongLoop process manager